GitauHarrison/notes/2fa_flask.md

 #### Web Forms

-The user registers for an account by providing their names, username and password.
+A user registers for an account by providing their names, username and password.

 ![Register](images/2fa_flask/register.png)